The 85 Fund: Honest Elections Project

 In April 2020, the Honest Elections Project (HEP) announced it was launching a week-long $250,000 digital and television ad campaign on Fox News, MSNBC, and CNN against mail-in voting.

 Lawyers contracted by HEP sent letters to the secretaries of state in Colorado, Florida, and Michigan to lobby for purges of voter rolls in these states.
 The Guardian reported that these letters used "misleading data to accuse jurisdictions of having bloated voter rolls" and threatened legal action.
 HEP filed legal briefs in favor of voting restrictions in Nevada, Virginia, Texas, and Minnesota.

 In 2020, The 85 Fund provided $70,000 in funding to HEP.

 In September 2020, HEP was involved in legal action concerning whether mail-in ballots that were postmarked before the election but arrived up to 14 days after it should be counted; the suit was successful.

 HEP concluded that there was no widespread fraud in the 2020 United States presidential election and did not participate in any litigation to try to challenge or overturn the election results.
-HEP issued a statement criticizing the 2021 United States Capitol attack that occurred on January 6, saying: "The violent insurrection at the Capitol was a heinous attack against democracy, the rule of law, and the election system HEP was created to defend.”
+HEP issued a statement criticizing the 2021 United States Capitol attack that occurred on January 6, saying: "The violent insurrection at the Capitol was a heinous attack against democracy, the rule of law, and the election system HEP was created to defend."

 In May 2021, HEP lobbied against H.R.
 1, also known as the For the People Act.
 As of 2021, the executive director of HEP was Jason Snead.

 HEP is a proponent of the independent state legislature theory that posits state legislatures have sole authority to establish and enforce state election laws and rules, without judicial or executive review.
 It has argued the doctrine in amicus briefs to the United States Supreme Court, which in June 2022 decided to hear a case brought by North Carolina Republicans during its next session beginning in October 2022.
 Critics of the doctrine said it might allow state legislatures controlled by one party, commonly made possible through gerrymandering, to decide the outcome of federal elections against the will of the majority of voters.

+HEP has been described as an alias of the Judicial Education Project and the 85 Fund.

+HEP has led advocacy efforts against ranked choice voting.

+HEP is a member of the advisory board of Project 2025, a collection of conservative and right-wing policy proposals from the Heritage Foundation to reshape the United States federal government and consolidate executive power should the Republican nominee win the 2024 presidential election.